Are you avoiding palm oil for dietary or environmental reasons? If so, it’s important to know the names for palm oil derivatives.

 Once you know what you are looking for, it’s much easier to find and choose palm oil free products.

 According to the International Palm Oil Free Certification Accreditation Programme (POFCAP), there are over 1,000 names for palm oil derivatives.
 They reference them when they are qualifying products for Palm Oil Free Certification.

 After years of research, POFCAP continues to update their extensive list which you can use as a resource when you want to buy products without palm oil.

-If you want to support palm oil free products and companies, check the ingredients in foods, cleaning products, medicine, and personal-care items, including toothpaste, soap, cosmetics, shampoo, and lip balm.
+If you want to support palm oil free products and companies, check the ingredients in foods, cleaning products, medicine, and personal-care items, including toothpaste, soap, cosmetics and beauty products, shampoo, and lip balm.

 If it has an ingredient label, review it for palm oil and palm oil derivatives.

 You can print out a copy of POFCAP’s list, and bring it with you, or reference it from your phone.

 Alternative names for palm oil